-After the plugin has been installed and activated, a new item called XYZ Html will display in the dashboard menu …
+Once the plugin has been installed and activated, a new item called XYZ Html will appear in your main menu …

-Important: Make sure you have your script available (e.g. pasted into a plain text file) …
+Important: Make sure you have your code snippet available (e.g. save it into a plain text file) …

-To create a new code snippet, click on XYZ Html > HTML Snippets …
+To create a new snippet, click on XYZ Html > HTML Snippets …

 (XYZ Html > HTML Snippets plugin menu)